 Rio Grande (1950)

 'Rio Grande' is a Western adventure movie, made in 1950, directed by John Ford and starring John Wayne and Maureen O'Hara.
-It is the third of John Ford's unofficial "cavalry trilogy," following 'Fort Apache' in 1948 and 'She Wore a Yellow Ribbon' in 1949.
-John Wayne starred in all three films.
+It is the third of John Ford's so-called "cavalry trilogy," following 'Fort Apache' in 1948 and 'She Wore a Yellow Ribbon' in 1949.
+John Wayne starred in all three films and all three were based on short stories by James Warner Bellah.

-The film is based on a short story from 1947, "Mission With No Record" by James Warner Bellah, and was allegedly undertaken by John Ford in order to get backing for his financially risky personal project, the romantic comedy about Ireland, 'The Quiet Man'.
+'Rio Grande' is based on a Bellah short story from 1947, "Mission With No Record", and was allegedly undertaken by John Ford in order to get backing for his financially risky personal project, the romantic comedy about Ireland, 'The Quiet Man'.
 The president of Republic Pictures, Herbert Yates, had no confidence in the script of 'The Quiet Man', and wanted the more obviously commercial 'Rio Grande' to be released first to recoup possible future losses.
 It is ironic that when 'The Quiet Man' was eventually released two years after 'Rio Grande' it became a critical and financial hit for Republic Pictures and is now regarded as a John Ford classic.

-The action takes place after the Civil War involves Yankee Captain Kirby York (John Wayne) in charge of an outpost on the Rio Grande and his estranged Southern wife Kathleen (Maureen O'Hara).
+The action takes place after the Civil War involves Yankee Captain Kirby York (John Wayne reprising his role from 'Fort Apache' in 1948) in charge of an outpost on the Rio Grande and his estranged Southern wife Kathleen (Maureen O'Hara).
 One of Kirby's new recruits is their son whom he hasn't seen for 15 years.
 Kirby and Kathleen fall in love again and he has to battle a bloody Indian war whilst reconciling the broken lives of his family.

 Main Cast